Cathy Come Home: Impact

 In the light of public reaction to the film, and following a publicity campaign led by Willam Shearman and Iain Macleod highlighting the plight of the homeless, the charity Crisis was formed the following year in 1967.

 By coincidence, another charity for the homeless, Shelter, was launched a few days after the first broadcast.
 Though it was not connected to the programme, "the film alerted the public, the media, and the government to the scale of the housing crisis, and Shelter gained many new supporters."

 However, Ken Loach has said that despite the public outcry following the play, it had little practical effect in reducing homelessness other than changing rules so that homeless fathers could stay with their wives and children in hostels.
-Indeed, housing policy was only considerably reformed over a decade later with the passing of the Housing (Homeless Persons) Act 1977.
+Indeed, housing policy was reformed only over a decade later with the passing of the Housing (Homeless Persons) Act 1977.

 Home media

-In 2003 the play was released on VHS and DVD by the British Film Institute with an audio commentary by Loach, and original production documentation (the BFI has screened the play on numerous occasions, including in a 2011 Ken Loach film festival).
-In 2011 the play was re-released on DVD by 2 Entertain with audio commentary by Loach.
+In 2003, the play was released on VHS and DVD by the British Film Institute with an audio commentary by Loach, and original production documentation (the BFI has screened the play on numerous occasions, including in a 2011 Ken Loach film festival).
+In 2011, the play was re-released on DVD by 2 Entertain with audio commentary by Loach.
 Along with other Loach films, it is available to watch on Loach's YouTube channel.
 It is also available as a special feature on the 2011 Criterion Blu-ray and DVD release of Kes, another Ken Loach film.